it3xl/cmd-multiple-commands-from-under-csharp/README.md

 ```
 ## Useful to know

-* Use ExecAndShowCatched method if you need to intercept CMD outputs in your C#.
+* Use **ExecAndShowCatched** method if you need to intercept CMD outputs in your C#.
 You can store or analyze it.
+* **ExecAndShow** allows to debug in an interactive session, i.e. where you can see the console window.